silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

 Run 'train/run.bat', models will be generated under 'train/train/'.

 ## Export Model
 After finishing training, copy
-1. pascal_label_map.pbtxt,
-2. Config,
+1. Config,
-3. the model wanted from [Start Training](#start-training)
+2. the model wanted from [Start Training](#start-training)

 to 'export_model/input/', then edit the model step in 'export_model/input/checkpoint'.
 Run 'export_model/export_inference_graph.bat', model will be exported to the output folder.
+(The model be used later is actually the folder 'export_model/output/saved_model')

 ## Inference
 To check how well the object detection model is, only three steps are needed.